JustinJ1109/Euchre-CardGame/README.md

 # Euchre-Game

-This is the trick-taking card game Euchre programmed to be played in terminal.
+The trick-taking card game Euchre programmed to be played in terminal.

 ## Rules